hunter-ht-2018/ptfuzzer/README.md

 If a kernel >= 4.15 is used, the kernel has to be booted with the "nopti" option.
 Beginning with 4.15 page table isolation was introduced to protect against meltdown/spectre attacks which prevents intel_pt to trace a specific process if active.

+Using a kernel <= 4.9 is not recommended as the intel_pt support is incomplete

 ## How to run